New minimum energy efficiency and safety standards for rental properties and rooming houses

 From 1 March 2027

-Energy-efficient heating and hot water systems When existing heating and hot water systems permanently fail, rental providers must replace them with energy efficient ones.
+When existing hot water systems permanently fail, rental providers must replace them with efficient electric water heater (heat pump).

-At the start of a new rental agreement – or conversion to a month-by-month agreement – rental providers must install:
+At the start of a new rental agreement – or conversion to a month-by-month agreement – rental providers must install ceiling insulation in spaces where none exists, using an accredited installer.

-At the start of a new rental agreement – or conversion to a month-by-month agreement – rental providers must install:
+Shower heads At the start of a new rental agreement – or conversion to a month-by-month agreement – rental providers must install 4-star showerhead/s.

 The new cooling standard will require that a 3-star fixed energy efficient cooling appliance or 2-star equivalent central cooler be installed in the main living area of a rental property.